Peach: Growing conditions

 Typical peach cultivars begin bearing fruit in their third year.
-Their lifespan in the U.S. varies by region; the University of California at Davis gives a lifespan of about 15 years while the University of Maine gives a lifespan of 7 years there.
+Their lifespan in the U.S. varies by region; the University of California, Davis gives a lifespan of about 15 years while the University of Maine gives a lifespan of 7 years there.

 Peach trees need full sun, and a layout that allows good natural air flow to assist the thermal environment for the tree.
 Peaches are planted in early winter.
 During the growth season, they need a regular and reliable supply of water, with higher amounts just before harvest.

-Peaches need nitrogen-rich fertilizers more than other fruit trees.
-Without regular fertilizer supply, peach tree leaves start turning yellow or exhibit stunted growth.
-Blood meal, bone meal, and calcium ammonium nitrate are suitable fertilizers.
+With periodic mulching, additional nutrients are generally not required for trees in soil.
+Peach trees can be grown in an espalier shape against a south-facing wall.

 The flowers on a peach tree are typically thinned out because if the full number of peaches mature on a branch, they are undersized and lack flavor.
 Fruits are thinned midway in the season by commercial growers.
 Fresh peaches are easily bruised, so do not store well.
 They are most flavorful when they ripen on the tree and are eaten the day of harvest.

-The peach tree can be grown in an espalier shape.
-The Baldassari palmette is a design created around 1950 used primarily for training peaches.
-In walled gardens constructed from stone or brick, which absorb and retain solar heat and then slowly release it, raising the temperature against the wall, peaches can be grown as espaliers against south-facing walls as far north as southeast Great Britain and southern Ireland.

 Storage

 Peaches and nectarines are best stored at temperatures of 0 °C (32 °F) and in high humidity.
 They are highly perishable, so are typically consumed or canned within two weeks of harvest.

 Peaches are climacteric fruits and continue to ripen after being picked from the tree.
 However, though climacteric fruits continue to ripen nutritional quality may not improve after picking with studies showing Vitamin C content to be higher in peaches when ripened on the tree.
 Both ethylene and the plant hormone auxin are involved in regulating the ripening process.
-Though the ethylene antagonist 1-Methylcyclopropene can be used to delay the ripening of peaches its use negatively affects the arroma of the fruit.
+Though the ethylene antagonist 1-methylcyclopropene can be used to delay the ripening of peaches its use negatively affects the aroma of the fruit.